String amplitudes and mutual information in confining backgrounds: the partonic behavior: String scattering amplitude in confining backgrounds

-One could see that in the simple case of fixed $t$, $\Delta S_E \propto (\log s)^2 $, as shown in figure \ref{fig:pureEE}.
-For the mixed correlation measures and in the presence of a hard wall which creates the ``four" main saddles \cite{Dong:2021oad,Ghodrati:2022hbb}, the behaviors becomes more interesting and rich as shown in figures \ref{fig:wedgewittenQCD} and \ref{fig:wedgeKT}.
-So as the parameter $D_c$ which comes from the mutual information is related to the sum of several entanglement entropies, therefore, figure \ref{fig:pureEE} is comparable to the case of the confining and mixed setup of figures \ref{fig:wedgewittenQCD} and \ref{fig:wedgeKT}.
+One could see that in the simple case of fixed $t$, as shown in figure \ref{fig:pureEE}, $\Delta S_E \propto (\log s)^2 $.
+For the mixed correlation measures and in the presence of a hard wall which creates the ``four" main saddles \cite{Dong:2021oad,Ghodrati:2022hbb}, the behaviors become more interesting, which is shown in figures \ref{fig:wedgewittenQCD} and \ref{fig:wedgeKT}.
+Since the parameter $D_c$ is related to the sum of several entanglement entropies, therefore, figure \ref{fig:pureEE} can be comparable to the case of the confining and mixed setup of figures \ref{fig:wedgewittenQCD} and \ref{fig:wedgeKT}.

-It is worthwhile to mention here that in \cite{Bianchi:2021sug}, the fixed angle limit approximation where $s \to \infty$ while $s/t$ is fixed, has also been studied, where the behavior of the real part of the $A_{10}$ is shown in figure \ref{fig:fixedtheta}.
-Note that, this limit is not physical as there is in fact imaginary contributions and therefore this case is not related to the quantum mixed correlation measure which we have seen in the full physical $A_{10}$ case without this approximation.
+Note that the scattering process will always be dominated by the interior regions which is closer to the IR wall, and therefore the position of the wall is the main factor in determining the saddles.
+In fact, the mixed/random phase would be dominant closer to that wall which is one of the reason that the phase transitions can be probed effectively using MI and $D_c$ versus $u_{KK}$.

-The case of the Regge limit, where $s \to \infty$ while $t$ is fixed, gives figures \ref{fig:ReggeLimit}, where again the full phase diagram cannot be observed in this setup and taking the full scenario is needed.
-This case then can only detect two main saddles.
+Now let's consider two interesting limits.
+The fixed angle limit approximation of $s \to \infty$ while $s/t$ is being fixed has been studied in \cite{Bianchi:2021sug}, where the behavior of the real part of the $A_{10}$ is shown in figure \ref{fig:fixedtheta}.
+Note that, this limit is not physical as there are imaginary contributions.
+Therefore, the behavior in this limit is not similar to the behavior of quantum mixed correlation measures unlike the case we saw for the full physical case of $A_{10}$ without this approximation.

-One important point worths to emphasize again here is that the scattering process will always be dominated by the interior regions which is close to the IR wall at $u_{KK}$, or $u_{\Lambda}$, and therefore this parameter should indeed be the main factor in determining the saddle.
-The mixed quantum correlations would also be more dominant close to that wall leading to the result that it can probe the phase transitions rather effectively.
+On the other hand, the Regge limit, where $s \to \infty$ while $t$ is fixed would give the figures of \ref{fig:ReggeLimit}.
+In this case the full phase diagram cannot be exposed while for fining the connections, having the full spectrum is needed.

-Another point is that in \cite{Hubeny:2014zna}, the disc amplitude of the scattering of two heavy quark-anti-quark pairs which are accelerating in the opposite direction, has been studied by employing the perturbation theory, and then using that the entanglement entropy of the quark and anti-quark has been found approximately as $S= \sqrt{\lambda}$, where $\lambda$ is the 't Hooft coupling, indicating again the connections between these quantities.
+Other than comparing the structures of singularities and branch cuts in the plot of $D_c$ (MI) and string scattering amplitude as we have done previously, one could find more direct and analytical connections between various quantum information measures and scattering amplitudes.